Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Portuguese Parliament voted 152 to 64 on 3 April 2026 to double the residency-to-citizenship requirement from five to ten years for most nationalities, and seven years for EU and Lusophone applicants, while leading immigration lawyers called the government's pledge to clear the AIMA backlog by end-2026 'offensive and shameless'.
+Portugal's Parliament voted 152 to 64 on 3 April 2026 to extend the residency-to-citizenship requirement from five to ten years for most nationalities, and to seven years for EU citizens and Lusophone nationals.
+The bill passed three days after cultural mediators at the migration agency AIMA walked out on strike.

 An operational concession extending stay authorisation for pending applicants is a quiet administrative admission that the Department of Home Affairs cannot meet its statutory deadlines.